sixeyed/docker-windows-workshop/slides/sections/101-container-basics.md

 exit
 ```

-The container is still running.
+> The container is still running.

+---

 ## Clean up all containers

 We don't need any of these containers, so you can remove them all

-_ THe `-force` flag removes containers even if they;re still running:
+_ The `-force` flag removes containers even if they;re still running: _

 ```
 docker container rm --force `